On this page

 |Generation Scenarios [ pdf 586.29 KB ]|

-The System Operator is required, at least two months prior to the introduction of SFT, to advise:
+The System Operator is required, to advise:

 - an explanation of the methodology and procedures it will employ in formulating constraints, including how information about stability and transmission limits are used to define constraint parameters